 Very good advice.
 So Dan, many thanks for joining me today.
 We all hope you find it entertaining and informative.
 We know there are going to be many headlines in the days and the weeks to come.
 We got a big Fed decision this week.
 We know volatility is going to be heightened, but one thing is for sure: No matter how volatile the days and the weeks are to come, we look forward to helping you secure your financial future.
 So this has been Steve Johnson and Dan Wiener with another The Adviser You Can Talk To Podcast.
 Thank you, Ashlyn Melvin and Kailey Steele, for your great work in producing these podcasts.
 If you’ve enjoyed this conversation, please subscribe and review our show.
 You can check us out at adviserinvestments.com/podcasts.
 Your feedback is always welcome.
 And if you have any questions or topics that you’d like us to explore, please email us at firstname.lastname@example.org.
 Thanks for listening.
 Stay safe.

 Podcast released on June 15, 2022.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Past performance does not guarantee future results.
+All investments involve risk and can lose value.
+Always consult a financial, legal or tax professional before taking specific action.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.